 Read theology – for fun … Janet Soskice is Professor of Philosophical Theology at the University of Cambridge, but her recent book, Sisters of Sinai (Vintage, 2010), has all the fun and pace of a novel.

-I read it with fun and for knowledge by the pool in Turkey last year.
-It’s theology, church history and biblical studies all in one.
+I read it with fun and for knowledge by the pool on a recent holiday in Turkey.
+It is theology, church history and biblical studies all in one.
 And if reading theology can be fun, then writing it should be fun too.
 And it should be.
 You’ll be writing theology for the test of your life, for sermons, for parish notes, for book reviews, for communicating the Good News.

-Canon Patrick Comerford is Lecturer in Anglicanism and Liturgy, the Church of Ireland Theological Institute.
-These notes were prepared for a workshop with Dr Katie Heffelfinger on “Developing Writing Skills” for Year I and Year II students on the MTh course on Saturday 17 September 2011
+Canon Patrick Comerford is Lecturer in Anglicanism and Liturgy, the Church of Ireland Theological Institute, and an Adjunct Assistant Professor, Trinity College Dublin.
+These notes were prepared for a research seminar with Dr Katie Heffelfinger on “Developing Writing Skills” for Year I-IV part-time students and Year I full-time students on the MTh course on Saturday 14 September 2013.